krakend/krakend-documentation/endpoints/parameter-forwarding.md

 }
 ```

-The parameter is mandatory as if a value for `channel` is not provided the server replies with a `404`.
+The parameter is compulsory; if a value for `channel` is not provided, the server replies with a `404`.

-With the configuration above a request to the KrakenD endpoint such as `http://krakend/v3/iOS/foo?limit=10&evil=here` makes a call to the backend with only the `channel` query string:
+With the configuration above, a request to the KrakenD endpoint such as `http://krakend/v3/iOS/foo?limit=10&evil=here` makes a call to the backend with only the `channel` query string:

     /foo?channel=iOS

 Nevertheless, the `input_query_strings` could also be added in this configuration, creating a special case of optional and mandatory parameters!
 You would pass query strings hardcoded in the `url_pattern` and generated from the user input.
 In this strange case, the mandatory value is lost if the user passes a single optional query string parameter that is declared in `input_query_strings`.
-The mandatory value is used if the request does not contain any known optional parameter.
+The compulsory value is used if the request contains no known optional parameter.
 For instance:

 ```json
 {